-FACILITIES FOR DISABLED FANS
+FACILITIES FOR FANS WITH DISABILITIES

 Wheelchair/scooter users who are unable to transfer to a stand seat are accommodated at pitch-level positions of all three home area stands.
 The areas are exposed to the elements.

-The Ticket Office is responsible for the distribution of both season tickets and match tickets to disabled supporters.
+The Ticket Office is responsible for the distribution of both season tickets and match tickets to supporters.

 For away fans the ticket allocation is up to 30 for wheelchair users accommodated at pitch-level which can be exposed to the elements and ambulant tickets as required.
-For most matches these are allocated in the Darwen End with personal assistant tickets if they are required.
+For most matches these are allocated in the Bryan Douglas Darwen End Stand with assistant tickets if required.

 The club employs a dedicated Accessibility and Safeguarding Adults Officer, Christine Peacock, who deals with any disability issues/queries a supporter may have ranging from away travel to access into the stadium on match days as well as policy, training and improvement to facilities and services.

 A mini-com and a loop system are situated in the Ticket Office.
 The loop system is also available in Blackburn End Reception.
 Assistance / working dogs are welcome.

-Forms and leaflets are available in accessible formats
+Forms and leaflets are available in accessible formats upon request

 All social and retail facilities at Ewood Park are accessible.
 Strikers Family Lounge incorporates a sensory room.